-- There are quiet, calming-down activities you can use if the students get over-excited.
+- There are quiet, calming activities you can use if the students get over-excited.

-- The timings for activities are written on your lesson plans as minimums and maximums (e.g. 5–9 minutes) rather than estimates.
-The minimums and maximums are then added up to show you how many fillers you need if things go quickly and how many stages need to be optional in case things go slowly.
+- Activity timings are written on your lesson plans as minimums and maximums (e.g., 5–9 minutes) rather than estimates.
+The minimums and maximums are then added to show you how many fillers you need if things go quickly and how many stages need to be optional in case things go slowly.

-- You don’t need to finish any of the activities to move onto the rest of the lesson.
+- You don’t need to finish any activities to move on to the rest of the lesson.

-- The activities are open-ended and can be extended and adapted if they are very popular.
+- The activities are open-ended and can be extended and adapted if popular.

-- The language at the start of each activity is easy but can be extended and made more difficult depending on the knowledge of the class and their ability to pick up new language quickly.
+- The language at the start of each activity is easy.
+Still, it can be extended and made more complicated depending on the class's knowledge and ability to pick up new language quickly.

 - There are competitive and non-competitive/cooperative activities.

 - There are backup plans if some of the equipment is missing or stops working (e.g., colouring pencils, internet connection).